MrBomber0x001/db-notes/Datacamp/Intro to SQL/README.md

 **NOTES**

 - Commonly, GROUP BY is used with aggregate functions like COUNT() or MAX().
-Note that GROUP BY always goes after the FROM clause and before WHERE!.
+Note that GROUP BY always goes after the FROM clause.

 - SQL will return an error if you try to SELECT a field that is not in your GROUP BY clause without using it to calculate some kind of value about the entire group